 The Plan gives the Trustees full discretion and sole authority to make the final decision in all areas of Plan interpretation and administration, including eligibility for benefits, the level of benefits provided, and the meaning of all Plan language (including this Summary Plan Description).
-In the event of a conflict between this Summary Plan Document governing the Plan, the Plan Document will govern.
+In the event of a conflict between this Summary Plan Description and the Plan Document governing the Plan, the Plan Document will govern.